Bezeone/Bezhuangs-Blog/source/_posts/Data-Science-Methodology.md

 ### From Problem to Approach

 - Business Understanding
+  - Establishing a clearly defined question starts with understanding the goal of the person asking the question
+  - Seek clarification (where is the goal) -> Support the goal -> Get stakeholder "buy-in" and support
+  - Case Study: Apply concepts, Define Goals and objectives, Pilot project kickoff, Identify the business requirements
 - Analytic Approach
+  - Once a strong understanding of the question is established, the analytic approach can be selected.
+This means identifying what type of patterns will be needed to address the question most effectively
+  - The correct approach depends on business requirements for the model
+  - If the question is to determine probabilities of an action, Use a predictive model
+  - If the question is to show relationships, Use a descriptive model
+  - if the question requires a yes/no answer, Use a classification model
+  - It is only when the problem to be addressed is defined, that the appropriate analytic approach for the problem can be selected in the context of the business requirements
+  - Case Study: Decision tree classification (Predictive model)

 ### From Requirements to Collection

 - Data Requirements
+  - The Data Requirements stage of the data science methodology involves identifying the necessary data content, formats and sources for initial data collection.
+  - Prior to undertaking the data collection and data preparation stages of the methodology, it's vital to define the data requirements for decision-tree classification.
+This includes identifying the necessary data content, formats and sources for initial data collection
+  - Case Study: Select the cohort, Define the data
 - Data Collection
+  - Once the data ingredients are collected, then in the data collection stage, the data scientist will have a good understanding of what they will be working with
+  - Techniques such as descriptive statistics and visualization can be applied to the data set, to assess the content, quality, and initial insights about the data.
+Gaps in data will be identified and plans to either fill or make substitutions will have to be made
+  - When collecting data, it is alright to defer decisions about unavailable data, and attempt to acquire it at a later stage
+  - Case Study: Gather available data, Merge data

 ### From Understanding to Preparation